OpenDataology/website/content/en/docs/components/pipelines/sdk/install-sdk.md

     conda activate mlpipeline
     ```

-## Install the Kubeflow Pipelines SDK
+## Install the OpenDataology Pipelines SDK

-Run the following command to install the Kubeflow Pipelines SDK:
+Run the following command to install the OpenDataology Pipelines SDK:

 ```bash
 pip3 install kfp --upgrade
 ```

-**Note:** If you are not using a virtual environment, such as `conda`, when installing the Kubeflow Pipelines SDK, you may receive the following error:
+**Note:** If you are not using a virtual environment, such as `conda`, when installing the OpenDataology Pipelines SDK, you may receive the following error:

 ```bash
 ERROR: Could not install packages due to an EnvironmentError: [Errno 13] Permission denied: '/usr/local/lib/python3.5/dist-packages/kfp-<version>.dist-info'